egehanemre/BootcampProject/README.md

  ![Screenshot Daily](https://github.com/egehanemre/BootcampProject/blob/main/Sprint/grafik.png)

  **Final visuals of the game**:
 ![Screenshot Daily](https://github.com/egehanemre/BootcampProject/blob/main/Sprint/game_ss1.png)
 ![Screenshot Daily](https://github.com/egehanemre/BootcampProject/blob/main/Sprint/game_ss2.png)
 ![Screenshot Daily](https://github.com/egehanemre/BootcampProject/blob/main/Sprint/game_ss3.png)

+### Sprint Review:
- **Sprint Review**: We focused on completing the art and structuring the interface.
+- We focused on completing the art and structuring the interface.
 While doing this, we added the animations and audio files.
 Finally, we fixed the major bugs, made the necessary adjustments and finished the playable demo.

-Sprint Retrospective:
+### Sprint Retrospective:
-Art and Interface Completion: The focus on completing the art assets and structuring the interface was successful.
+- Art and Interface Completion: The focus on completing the art assets and structuring the interface was successful.
 The final visuals of the game are polished and cohesive.
-Animations and Audio Integration: Integrating animations and audio files added a layer of polish to the game.
+- Animations and Audio Integration: Integrating animations and audio files added a layer of polish to the game.
-Bug Fixes and Adjustments: Major bugs were successfully addressed, and necessary adjustments were made to ensure a smooth and enjoyable gameplay experience.
+- Bug Fixes and Adjustments: Major bugs were successfully addressed, and necessary adjustments were made to ensure a smooth and enjoyable gameplay experience.
-Playable Demo Completion: The team successfully completed the playable demo.
+- Playable Demo Completion: The team successfully completed the playable demo.